 The Ministry of Science and Education is the main body responsible for arts and cultural education and training in Croatia.
 In cooperates with the Ministry of Culture and Media on specific programmes and measures in this field.
 The Agency for Electronic Media and The Croatian Audiovisual Centre also develop and cooperate on programmes related to media and film literacy.
-The Agency for Teachers and Education the body responsible also for professional development in this field and is a partner of the above-mentioned institutions in different programmes for schools.
+The Agency for Teachers and Education is the body responsible also for professional development in this field and is a partner of the above-mentioned institutions in different programmes for schools.

-Arts and cultural education in Croatia has not been adequately addressed in cultural or educational policies and it has neither been defined nor sufficiently mapped as Žuvela (2016) notes.
+Arts and cultural education in Croatia has not been adequately addressed in cultural or educational policies and it has neither been defined nor sufficiently mapped as research by Žuvela (2016) notes.
 The programmes are developed sporadically by the particular cultural organisations and institutions but not as a part of overall strategic planning in this domain.
 The Programme “Backpack (full) of Culture / Ruksak (pun) kulture” was developed as a supplementary measure since 2012 by the Ministry of Culture and Media and in association with the Ministry of Science and Education, and brings artists and cultural events directly to kindergartens, primary and high schools.
 This measure can be seen as a step in the direction of arts and culture education policies, bridging also the policies for enhancing cultural participation (see chapter 6.1).
 However, it is a complementary measure while a more systemic approach is needed in this direction.

 Comments are closed.